-On 27 September, between 7 am and 8 am, 12 waggons of coal were drawn up Etherley North Bank by a rope attached to the stationary engine at the top, and then let down the South Bank to St Helen’s Auckland.
+On 27 September, between 7 am and 8 am, 12 wagons of coal were drawn up Etherley North Bank by a rope attached to the stationary engine at the top, and then let down the South Bank to St Helen Auckland.

 A wagon of flour bags was attached and horses hauled the train across the Gaunless Bridge to the bottom of Brusselton West Bank, where thousands watched the second stationary engine draw the train up the incline.
 The train was let down the East Bank to Mason’s Arms Crossing at Shildon Lane End, where Locomotion No. 1, Experiment and 21 new coal wagons fitted with seats were waiting.

 The directors had allowed room for 300 passengers, but the train left carrying between 450 and 600 people, most travelling in empty wagons but some on top of wagons full of coal.
-Brakesmen were placed between the wagons, and the train set off, led by a man on horseback with a flag. d 10 to 12 miles per hour (16 to 19 km/h), leaving behind men on field hunters (horses) who had tried to keep up with the procession.
+Brakesmen were placed between the wagons, and the train set off, led by a man on horseback with a flag.
+It picked up speed on the gentle downward slope and reached 10 to 12 miles per hour (16 to 19 km/h), leaving behind men on field hunters (horses) who had tried to keep up with the procession.

 The train stopped when the wagon carrying the company surveyors and engineers lost a wheel; the wagon was left behind and the train continued.
 The train stopped again, this time for 35 minutes to repair the locomotive and the train set off again, reaching 15 mph (24 km/h) before it was welcomed by an estimated 10,000 people as it came to a stop at the Darlington branch junction.